turbot/steampipe-plugin-config/docs/tables/ini_key_value.md

 rendering_ignore_https_errors = true
 ```

-and, the environment variable `HOSTNAME` configured with:
+and the environment variable `HOSTNAME`:

 ```sh
 export HOSTNAME=my-instance
 ```

-In the above INI file, the value for `instance_name` refers to an environment variable `${HOSTNAME}`, and `url` refers to other values in the same section.
+In the above INI file, the value for `instance_name` refers to an environment variable `${HOSTNAME}` and `url` refers to other another value in the same section.

-When querying the specific field, the table will store the actual value of `${HOSTNAME}`, i.e., `my-instance`.
+When querying values, the table will store the interpolated values, e.g., `${HOSTNAME}` will be stored as `my-instance`.

 ```sql
 select